AlexandruTataru/LSEGPresentation/readme.md

 Linking :active, link, after assm, 10m
 ```

+The result of preprocessing is a single file which is then passed to the actual compiler.
 To get the proprocessed output of the entry file we have to do the following
 ```bash
 $ g++ -E main.cpp